edgecollective/edge-zettel/index.md

 This document is intended as a malleable set of inspirations for building out a set of experiments and dialogues.
 As such, it is broken up into four parts:

-1. [Provocations and Guiding Questions](#provocations) -- these might serve as some initial prompts that could be somewhat common across conversation topics and conversation partners.
+- <div id="highlight"> <a href="#provocations">Provocations & Guiding Questions for Conversation</a></div> -- these might serve as some initial prompts that could be somewhat common across conversation topics and conversation partners.
-2. [Formal Experimentats](#formal) -- experiments in the form of the 'interviewing' process, including how the data is transmitted and stored, the modes in which the conversation occurs (asynchronously, written, video, audio, etc), and how various archived conversations are curated.
+- <div id="highlight"> <a href="#formal">Experiments in Conversation Form & Process</a></div> -- experiments in the form and process of the conversation, including how the data is transmitted and stored, the modes in which the conversation occurs (asynchronously, written, video, audio, etc), and how various archived conversations are curated.
-3. ['In-Person' Experiments](#inperson) -- relevant experiments and projects in the 'physical world' that might support, inform, implement, or elaborate upon these investigations.
+- <div id="highlight"> <a href="#topics">Suggestions for Conversation Topics</a></div> -- initial ideas for conversation topics (by no means exhaustive of possible topics).
-4. [Conversation Topics](#topics) -- initial ideas for conversation topics (by no means exhaustive of possible topics).
+- <div id="highlight"> <a href="#inperson">Field Research</a></div> -- relevant experiments and projects in the 'physical world' that might support, inform, implement, or elaborate upon these investigations.

 </div>

 ---

-## <a name="provocations">1.
-Provocations & Guiding Questions</a>
+## <a name="provocations">Provocations & Guiding Questions</a>

 <div id="blurb">